 • The joint seal shall withstand the effects of vertical and lateral movements, skew movements and rotational movement without adhesive or cohesive failure.

 • The joint seal shall be designed so that, the material is capable of movement of +50%, -50% (100% total) of nominal material size.

+The gland shall not contain any open, unsealed joints along its length in its final condition.

 • Changes in plane and direction shall be executed using factory fabricated 90 degree transition assemblies.
 The transitions shall be watertight at the inside and outside corners through the full movement of the product.